 Requires, it tries to start those depending service when the service is started.
-But it doesn’t prevent the service from starting up even those depending services fails to start, or gets shutdown.
+But it doesn’t prevent the service from starting up even those depending services fail to start, or gets shut down.
 The documentation recommends that Wants/After is usually how most units are hooked together, which makes sense.

 However, if I know that certain services are started on boot by something else, like the /etc/fstab mount point case, then all I want to do is to make sure that those mount points gets mounted before docker engine starts up.
 Then, all I have to do is to simply list it under

 After and I don’t have to worry about

 [Unit] Description=Docker Application Container Engine Documentation=https://docs.docker.com Requires=docker.socket After=network.target docker.socket firewalld.service mnt-scratch.mount

 This seems to work, and I’ve tested a couple of times by rebooting my machine.
 Docker was started after my scratch mount point was mounted.